bnjmnsbl/UrlLongener/readme.md

 ## A microservice that creates long, complex and minionated URLs

-It works like an URL shortener, but makes most URLs actually longer.
+It works like an URL shortener, but translates them into minion language (which makes most URLs actually longer, duh!).

 This probably makes not much sense, but there you go.